whosonfirst/go-rasterzen/README.md

 [go-whosonfirst-cache](https://github.com/whosonfirst/go-whosonfirst-cache)
 `cache.Cache` interface.

-Currently filesystem and in-memory (using [go-cache]()) caches are supported.
+Currently filesystem and in-memory (using [go-cache](https://github.com/patrickmn/go-cache)) caches are supported.
 You can invoke `rasterd` with multiple cache providers if you want.

-Both the raw Nextzen tiles and the cropped "rasterzen" tiles are cached as is the output of each provider.
+Both the raw Nextzen tiles and the cropped "rasterzen" tiles are cached as is the output of each provider that `rasterd` is invoked with.
 For example:

 ```
 $> ll ./cache/